0p3r4t0r/CV_Templates/easyCV/README.md

 The change made to \name allows an additional optional argument.
 Job Title will be displayed below your name in the header.

 Again it is possible to nest commands within \from or \to.
-In the example cover letter you can see I have used \break to place my address of multiple lines.
+In the example cover letter you can see I have used \break to write my address on multiple lines.

 ### Main